gesturesAidl/video_processor/README.md

 The first two classes, Doing Other Things and No Gesture, were added to our list of classes in order to have basic states when we are not trying to control the computer.

-The Jester test set provided is unlabeled, as the purpose of the dataset is to be a competition.
+The Jester test set provided is unlabeled, as the purpose of the dataset is to be a Challenge.
 Hence, as the end goal of the classifier is to be used with user inputs from a webcam, we decided to perform the test phase with videos created by us on the end to end system.